EldridgeChan/Elementalist/Assets/Visuals/Downloaded/Earth Effect 02/Readme.txt

-I do not claim the ownership of this asset.
+The ownership of this assest belongs to pimen.
 This free asset is downloaded at: https://pimen.itch.io/earth-spell-effect-2
 Download date: 2/8/2024